What is a scaphoid fracture?

 A hand therapist may fabricate a custom orthosis to immobilize the wrist and thumb to protect the healing bone.
 The therapist will also educate the patient on how to reduce pain and swelling in the hand.
 When the cast is removed, therapy will focus on regaining motion, strength and functional use of the wrist and hand.

-If you are struggling with a scaphoid fracture, contact Hand in Hand Rehabilitation in Carle Place or Manhattan today
+If you are struggling with a scaphoid fracture, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY today